RadicalEd360/ArchUSB/README.md

 visudo            # undo sudoer access
 ```

-We can now configure ramroot by editing **/etc/ramroot.conf**
+After installing ramroot, we can configure it by editing **/etc/ramroot.conf**
-after configuring you must activate your new settings with `ramroot -E`
+After any configuration, you must always activate your new settings with `ramroot -E`